bspaans/python-mingus/doc/wiki/tutorialCompositionModule.rst

 The Overloaded '+' Operator
 ---------------------------

-This operator accepts Notes, note strings, !NoteContainers, Bars and Tracks.
+This operator accepts Notes, note strings, NoteContainers, Bars and Tracks.